Blog

 Austin’s creative community just hit a major milestone—$7.14M awarded to musicians and venues through the Austin Live Music Fund.
 With $24M+ distributed citywide, this investment signals real momentum for the future of Austin’s music economy.

-March 30: ATXM Master Class: Performance Royalties, Mechanical Royalties & Publishing 101
+March 30: ATXM Master Class: Performance Royalties, Mechanical Royalties & Publishing 101 (FREE)

 Learn how royalties really work.
 ATXM’s Master Class breaks down performance royalties, mechanical royalties, publishing, and streaming income so artists can better understand—and collect—the money they’ve earned.
 Seats are limited, so register today!